-Milner Library is a center of student activity and is essential to the learning process.
+Milner Library is a center of student activity and essential to the learning process.
 The library's expansion and renovation has risen to the first position on the University's request for state funding for capital projects.
 The needs are substantial.
-With more than 1.6 million print volumes-plus one million other items such as government documents, sound recordings, etc.-Milner Library

-Any planning for Milner Library must be done in concert with Bone Student Center and take into consideration the use of the open space between Milner Library and Bone Student Center (see #29).
+With more than 1.6 million print volumes-plus one million other items such as government documents, sound recordings, etc.-Milner Library cannot accommodate its collection and also provide the necessary technologies and study spaces.
+Furthermore the facility has water infiltration issues, and its mechanical and electrical systems need upgraded.
+An addition to Milner Library would provide study spaces to meet changing pedagogical needs, excellent resources to support study and research, and space to capitalize on newly formed campus partnerships.
+Any planning for Milner Library must be done in concert with Bone Student Center and take into consideration the use of the open space between Milner Library and Bone Student Center (see #28).
 The entire area north of the College Avenue pedestrian bridge must be planned and developed cooperatively.
 The entire Milner Library/Bone Student Center area should become the central gathering point and focus of campus activity for students, parents, faculty, staff, and the community.

-15. Research Facility
+17. Research Facility